LasaleFamine/100-days-of-code/log.md

 - [Revision (now-dashboard)](https://github.com/LasaleFamine/now-dashboard/commit/8f9a6f1df025a836f876ec4229cdddfac0d48899)
 - [Revision (hapi-now-dashboard)](https://github.com/LasaleFamine/hapi-now-dashboard/commit/3336c7946877679b2ef1249f6a0685e6452b5e51)
 - Demo - need to wait 24 'cause too much deploys in the last 24H with ***now*** :sad:

+---

+### Day 9: January 12, 2017

+**Today's Progress**: Another pause from the dashboard (almost complete) to start learning [Tensorflow](https://github.com/tensorflow/tensorflow).
+Just pulled the docker image and start practice with Python and Tensorflow.

+**Thoughts:** My plan for 2017 is to go through deep/reinforcement learning and this is the starter point.

+**Link to work:**
+- Nothing yet